KanBan – in 3 Minutes

-The Basics:
+The basics

-Kanban is an set of practices that help to bring structure to teams that helps to organize the chaos that surrounds them by making the need for prioritization and focus clear.
-It is a way to uncover and identify problems in the work process so teams may solve them in order to deliver faster, more frequent and more predictable.
+Kanban is a set of practices that help to bring structure to teams.
+This helps to organize the chaos that surrounds them by making the need for prioritization and focus clear.
+It is a way to uncover and identify problems in the work process so teams may solve them in order to deliver faster, more frequent and more

+predictable.
 Kanban is a way to put Lean thinking in practice.

-By making the work process transparent and actively managing the number of work items that are being worked on
+By making the work process transparent and actively managing the number of work items that are being worked on.

 The Kanban practices are:

-• Limit Work in Progress.
+– Limit Work in Progress.
 Just by reducing the amount of task switching done in a team, a 60% faster time to market can be achieved.
 By limiting the number of items that are worked on at the same time we achieve important benefits.
-Instead of work being pushed into the team, new work is “pulled” when there is capacity.
+Instead of work being pushed into the team, new work is ‘pulled’ when there is capacity.
 Only when there is capacity, new work is started.
 This reduces queues, over burdening of the team and wait time.
-Kanban teams often use the phrase “ stop starting, start finishing” as their mantra.
+Kanban teams often use the phrase ‘stop starting, start finishing’ as their mantra.

-• Improve collaboratively.
-By taking a view of the work and improving with the people who are in the value chain we reduce sub optimization of the team.
+– Improve collaboratively.
+By taking a view of the work and improving with the people who are in the value chain we reduce suboptimization of the team.

 Teams benefit from Kanban by enriching their current (delivery) practices with Kanban practices.
 The current way of working is always the starting point for adopting Kanban.
-This guarantees an easy to adopt and pragmatic way to evolve the value delivery process for teams and, eventually, organisations.
+This guarantees an easy to adopt and pragmatic way to evolve the value delivery process for teams and, eventually, organizations.

-Target Audience:
+Target audience

 Kanban can bring significant benefits when one or more of the following statements are true: